lljustycell999/Text-Document-Enhancer/README.md

   * 5a: Copy the installation path to Tesseract-OCR.

-  * 5b: Type in "Edit the system environment variables" in the Windows search bar.
+  * 5b: Type in "Edit the system environment variables" in the Windows search bar, then it should appear as the first search result, click on it.

   * 5c: Open the "Environment Variables" window.